Sven Hedin: Overview

 Hedin's expedition notes laid the foundations for a precise mapping of Central Asia.
 He was one of the first European scientific explorers to employ indigenous scientists and research assistants on his expeditions.
 Although primarily an explorer, he was also the first to unearth the ruins of ancient Buddhist cities in Chinese Central Asia.
 However, as his main interest in archaeology was finding ancient cities, he had little interest in gathering data thorough scientific excavations.
 Of small stature, with a bookish, bespectacled appearance, Hedin nevertheless proved himself a determined explorer, surviving several close brushes with death from hostile forces and the elements over his long career.
 His scientific documentation and popular travelogues, illustrated with his own photographs, watercolor paintings and drawings, his adventure stories for young readers and his lecture tours abroad made him world-famous.

-As a renowned expert on Turkestan and Tibet, he was able to obtain unrestricted access to European and Asian monarchs and politicians as well as to their geographical societies and scholarly associations.
-They all sought to purchase his exclusive knowledge about the power vacuum in Central Asia with gold medals, diamond-encrusted grand crosses, honorary doctorates and splendid receptions, as well as with logistic and financial support for his expeditions.
-Hedin, in addition to Nikolai Przhevalsky, Sir Francis Younghusband, and Sir Aurel Stein, was an active player in the British-Russian struggle for influence in Central Asia, known as the Great Game.
-Their travels were supported because they filled in the "white spaces" in contemporary maps, providing valuable information.
+As an expert on Turkestan and Tibet, he obtained access to European and Asian monarchs, politicians, geographical societies, and scholarly associations.
+These figures and organizations exchanged gold medals, diamond-encrusted grand crosses, honorary doctorates, receptions, and logistical and financial support for his expeditions in return for his information on Central Asia.
+Hedin, along with Nikolai Przhevalsky, Sir Francis Younghusband, and Sir Aurel Stein, participated in the British-Russian competition for influence in Central Asia.
+Their travels received support because they mapped unrecorded areas, providing geographic information.